mykelson/Sketch-pad/README.md

-# Draw
+# Sketch Pad
-Draw is a web page that utilizes HTML, SVG, JavaScript's D3 and JavaScript coding to implement a drawing pad.
+Sketch Pad is a web page that utilizes HTML, SVG, JavaScript's D3 and JavaScript coding to implement a sketch pad.

 ## Project status
 Project development has been temporarily paused.